 The Ephemera Society of America defines ephemera as everyday documents created for single or short-term use: think newspapers, flyers, bookmarks, and even matchbooks.
-Generally made of paper or other inexpensive materials, ephemera is not designed to stand the test of time; they require careful preservation as part of your rare book collection.
+Generally made of paper or other inexpensive materials, ephemera are not designed to stand the test of time; they require careful preservation as part of your rare book collection.

 You may discover ephemera serendipitously among the pages of your rare books.
 Common finds include pressed flowers, letters, and bookmarks.
 If your rare book is an association copy, the ephemera could actually add more value so don't discard it!
 A few suggestions for maintaining ephemera found in your rare books: